peterddrummond/xspde_matlab/doc/source/xsim.rst

 :func:`da`

     is called by :func:`step` to calculate derivatives at every step in the process, including the stochastic terms.
+Returns a vector with ``in.fields(1)`` first components.

+:func:`define`

+    is called by :func:`step` to calculate auxiliary fields at every step in the process.
+Returns a vector with ``in.fields(2)`` first components.

 Details of the different parts of the program are given below.
 Note that the functions ``tic()`` and ``toc()`` are called to time each simulation.